 2. You’re too generic – attracting everyone, but pleasing no-one

-Ask most Managing Directors who their ideal customers are and they will tell you - everyone!
+Ask most Fire and Security Directors who their ideal customers are and they will tell you – everyone!

 I know you want as much online visibility and as many website visitors as possible BUT if you try to appeal to everyone, you end up pleasing no one.